ailoadtech/voice-intel-client/README.md

 ## Credits

-ailoadtech made this with joy and Qwen3-Max Thinking, Google Antigravity and Kiro ....-/. ...- . .-. .-.. .- ... -
+ailoadtech made this with joy and Qwen3-Max Thinking, Google Antigravity and Kiro, Verdent Minimax, Opus, Stepfun ....-/. ...- . .-. .-.. .- ... -